Explicit Sarkisov program for regular surfaces over arbitrary fields and applications: Rank fibrations on surfaces

 Notice that $\pi$ is a conic bundle if and only if $\pi$ is a rank $\rho(X/B)$ fibration over a curve.
 Moreover, $\pi$ is a Mori conic bundle if and only if $\pi$ is a rank $1$ fibration over a curve.
 Note that, since the generic fibre of $\pi$ is a curve, $\pi \colon X \to B$ is generically a conic bundle if and only if $-K_{X_{k(B)}}$ is ample.
 Therefore $\pi$ is generically a conic bundle if and only if the generic fibre $X_{k(B)}$ is a regular conic in $\mathbb{P}^2_{k(B)}$ by \cite[10.6]{kk-singbook}.

 Let $b \in B$ be a closed point with residue field $k(b)$.
-We call $X_b:=X \times_B \Spec k(b)$ the fibre over $b$.
+We denote by $X_b:=X \times_B \Spec k(b)$ the fibre over $b$.
 We will identify $X_b$ as a subscheme of $X$ via the closed immersion $X_b \to X$, and we will denote the associated divisor with the same notation.

 \begin{lemma} Let $\pi \colon X \to B$ be a rank $r$ fibration over $T$, where $B$ is a curve.
 Let $b \in B$ be a closed point such that the fibre $X_b$ is irreducible.
 Then $X_b$ is an integral conic in $\mathbb{P}^2_{\k(b)}$.
 Moreover, if $\charact \k(b) \neq 2$, then $X_b$ is a geometrically reduced $\k(b)$-scheme.
 Finally, if $\k(b)$ is separably closed and $\charact(\k(b)) \neq 2$, then $X_{b}$ is a geometrically regular $\k(b)$-scheme. \end{lemma}